-The assignments you have made are displayed.
+Review displays the assignments you have made.
 Check to make sure everything is correct.
 If you need to make changes, use the left navigation bar to return to the appropriate screen.

 To print your information for later reference, choose Print.